 Mapping out a path from budget spent to increased revenue will help keep your campaigns on track and keep other stakeholders engaged (including that hungry Sales team of yours).
 Profit from a demand generation campaign can be hard to measure, but it’s not impossible.

 There might be multiple points of contact with a prospect along the way, including quiet periods where it’s hard to track a potential customer’s activity in your marketing software.
-It’s important to remember the much quoted stat from Google and CEB – that the B2B customer is nearly 60% of the way through the sales process when they reach out to a sales rep. It’s vital to engage the customer during their research phase, and make sure that enough of these top-of-funnel prospects are on your radar.
+It’s important to remember that the B2B customer is nearly 60% of the way through the sales process before they’ll actually perform an action on your site.
+It’s vital to engage the customer during their research phase, and make sure that enough of these top-of-funnel prospects are on your radar.

 If you’re setting up a B2B marketing campaign to generate leads you’ll need to know how much you should spend to ensure you generate enough revenue from the campaign.
 You need to generate enough marketing qualified leads (MQLs) that you can place into the ‘funnel’ towards conversion.

 You also need to keep a healthy number of valuable prospects flowing into the pipeline in order to get enough revenue at the end of the sales cycle.

 There’s a handy ‘scribbled on a napkin’ way you can sketch out how many leads you need to exceed your revenue goals.
 All you need is an idea of: